bilalakil/challenges/README.md

 ## Other

-- In time-sensitive challenges (like those from CodeChef), the code may have been cleaned up before being committed, and thus may differ from what was submitted in the challenge.
+- In time-sensitive challenges (like those from CodeChef/HackerEarth), the code may have been cleaned up before being committed, and thus may differ from what was submitted in the challenge.

+  There'd be no intentional difference in functionality when this happens.